 - The State Retirement Pension (Tax is never deducted from this).
 The earnings-related element of the state pension is also taxable;

-- Interest earned on bank, building society etc. accounts (the first £1,000 is not taxable from 6 April 2016 for taxpayers wich non-savings income above £5,000.
-Where this income is less, £5,000 of savings income is taxed at 0%);
+- Interest earned on bank, building society etc. accounts unless your with non-savings income exceeds £16,500 above £5,000.
+Where this income is less, up to £5,000 of savings income is taxed at 0%).
+The taxable amount increases as non-savings income increases);

 - Income from employment;